makkus/freckles/src/freckles/doc/security.md

 #### Remote repo permission config

 Related to that, by default *freckles* does not allow any outside *frecklets* to be run, it does not even allow you to change the configuration to allow them, unless you [unlock the configuration](/configuration/contexts).
 After that, you can add repositories to the 'allow_remote_whitelist', or set the 'allow_remote' configuration value to 'true'.
-Again, this is your own descicion, and you should make an informed one.
+Again, this is your own decision, and you should make an informed one.

 #### Entering passwords